sarahwie/sarahwie.github.io/contact.md

 # How to Contact Me

 If you have a **question about my research or papers** or if your request does not fall into the below categories, please email me!
 I [sometimes take up to 1-2 weeks to respond](https://www.nature.com/articles/d41586-024-02381-x.pdf) and do appreciate a reminder email if I have not responded within a week.
+I tend to answer emails on Friday afternoons.
 If your request is more urgent, please include "[Urgent]" in the subject line.

-**My email:** <span id="email" class="copy-email" style="cursor:pointer;">sarahwie@umd.edu</span>
+**My email:** <span id="email" class="copy-email" style="cursor:pointer;">sarahwie\[at\]umd.edu</span>

 # Information for Interested Students